lbrown1591/csa-associate/notes/security-iam-compliance/IAM.md

 **Groups**: A collection of users.
 Users in a group will inherit the permissions of the group.

 **Roles**: Collections of policies which can be assigned to users, groups, and AWS resources.

+Roles can be attached to EC2 instances to allow access to various AWS resources.

 **Policies**: Made up of JSON documents, known as **policy documents**.
 They give permissions indicating what a user/role/group is able to do in AWS.